 The Anabat Walkabout is powered by an internal rechargeable lithium battery.
 Please charge your Anabat Walkabout fully before first use, this will calibrate the battery gauge.
-Battery life will depend on many factors, including screen brightness, ambient temperature, whether the GPS & WiFi are being used, and amount of bat activity/ambient noise.
+Battery life will depend on many factors, including screen brightness, ambient temperature, whether the WiFi is being used, and amount of bat activity/ambient noise.